JeanNSHUTI/projector-showroom-control/README.md

 # projector-showroom-control
-University prototype desktop application for controlling image and or video mapping for projectors.
+A University prototype desktop projection application for mapping image, video and RSS streams.
+Made in Unity with C#.